 Choose your Workplace: Some professionals in health information may have the opportunity to work as an independent contractor or work from home for their employer.

-Expand on your certificate: STI also offers a Medical Coding diploma and Associate degree program.
+Expand on your certificate: STC also offers a Medical Coding diploma and Associate degree program.

 Sioux Falls, South Dakota, is a regional hub for many healthcare centers, which draw rural residents to the area.
 Graduates find employment with the following healthcare and medical technology employers:

 - Sioux Falls Veteran’s Administration Health Care System